macedigital/vertx-gradle-template/README.md

 Once the IDE files have been created you can open the project in your IDE.

 See the [build script](build.gradle) for the list of useful tasks

+## FAQ

+* gradle command `runMod` fails to find classpath:
+    * try invoking the script `env -u VERTX_MODS ./gradlew runMod` can help if developing a single module